Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

-Technically, in the last step of the argument when we localized to the subgroup $F_d$, we could appeal to the fact that $F_d$ is ICC (see \cite[Theorem 3.1]{picioroaga06}) to conclude that $x=1$.
-However, we kept the last step in for a couple reasons: first, it keeps the proof self-contained; second, that last step is itself a proof $F_d$ is ICC and is a bit more streamlined than the one in \cite{picioroaga06}.
-Moreover, in this last step, we actually prove something strictly stronger---namely, that every non-trivial element of $F_d$ has infinitely many $[F_d,F_d]$-conjugates--- because the elements $A_{d,p} \in F_d$ Picioroaga defines in \cite{picioroaga06} to prove the ICC property do not all belong to the commutator subgroup of $F_d$ (note, using Picioroaga's notation, $d$ denotes an $N$-adic rational).
+We note that, technically, Picoaroaga already proved that $F_d$ is ICC (see \cite[Theorem 3.1]{picioroaga06}).
+However, we included the result for a few reasons.
+Firstly, it keeps things more self-contained.
+Secondly, the proof above result $F_d$ is a bit more streamlined than the one in \cite{picioroaga06}.
+Thirdly, we actually prove something strictly stronger, because the elements Picioroaga defines in \cite{picioroaga06} to prove the ICC property do not all belong to the commutator subgroup.
+We also note that subgroups of $V_d$ containing $[F_d,F_d]$ deserve to be called Thompson-like, although they generally will not arise from a $d$-ary cloning system (especially if they do not contain $F_d$).

+Now we can finally prove that diverse $d$-ary cloning systems give rise to irreducible inclusions and hence these Thompson-like groups yield type $\II_1$ factors: